Peter Kristian Prytz: Career

 In 1883, he volunteered as an assistant at a new course in experimental physics for engineers arranged by C. Christiansen.
-He became a teacher at the College of Advanced Technology in 1886 and was appointed professpr in 1894.
+He became a teacher at the College of Advanced Technology in 1886 and was appointed professor in 1894.
 He was throughout his career also responsible for teaching experimental physics to physics students at the University of Copenhagen.
-He was also teaching physics at the Danish Military Academy (1987–90) and at the medicine and pharmacist programmes of the University of Copenhagen (1886–97).
+He was also teaching physics at the Danish Military Academy (1887–90) and at the medicine and pharmacist programmes of the University of Copenhagen (1886–97).

 The College of Advanced Technology was initially located in Studiestræde.
 In 1890, it relocated to the new Sølvtorv Complex.
 In 1906-07, the facilities were once again improved when the new Farimagsgade Wing was inaugurated.
 In 1907-12, funding of DKK enabled Prytz to create the new Physical Laboratory.
 In 1921, it was replaced by the new Niels Bohr Institute.

 He was a member of the Royal Danish Academy of Sciences and Letters from 1891 and also of a number of foreign scientific academies.aber.
 He represented Denmark in the International Committee for Weights and Measures.